LuccaMF/LuccaMF/README.md

 # Hello, i'm Lucca. 👋

-- I'm a begginer developer, searching to learn more and pratice my abilities.
+- I'm a Developer, searching to learn more and pratice my abilities.
 - I want to be a Front-End developer, but i'm ready for new challenges.
 - College System analysis and development.
 <br>